MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/omni-auto-charges.md

 After the configurations steps above are complete and the changes have been applied to the channel database, any customer order or sales transaction created in the POS, call center, or e-Commerce channels that have this item on the order will trigger a line-level charge to be systematically added to the order total.

-At this time the charges will apply to any sales line that matches the configuration of the line-level auto charges within the legal entity, as there is no functionality to configure a line-level auto charge to apply only to a specific selling channel.
+At this time, the charges will apply to any sales line that matches the configuration of the line-level auto charges within the legal entity, as there is no functionality to configure a line-level auto charge to apply only to a specific selling channel.

 ### Manual header charges example